 Once the supply of Uber drivers and demand for Uber rides balances out in an area, Uber decreases or discontinues "surge pricing" for that area.

-Basically, when you request a ride from Uber (see our How to Use Uber tutorial), you may sometimes get a message that "surge pricing" is in effect, and your fare has increased because there are not enough available Uber drivers in your area to meet the demand from ride requests.
+Basically, when you request a ride from Uber, you may sometimes get a message that "surge pricing" is in effect, and your fare has increased because there are not enough available Uber drivers in your area to meet the demand from ride requests.
 In that case, you'll see a screen like this:

 As you can see, Uber will tell you how much your fare will increase by, as well as how long they expect this increase to last (though it may not drop; in fact, it may increase even more!).
 You have three options at this point, which we highlighted: